netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This is useful for developing or improving algorithms, for example for path selection, or more informed algorithms for congestion control.

-The recommendations in this document as categorized into recommendations for API design ({{apicon}}), library implementations ({{impcon}}) and algorithm design ({{algcon}}).
+The recommendations in this document are categorized into recommendations for API design ({{apicon}}), library implementations ({{impcon}}) and algorithm design ({{algcon}}).